oracle-devrel/devo-tron-metaverse-room/README.md

 Use a browser and connect to `IP_address_of_the_server`.
 The web server shows the example content from the `/usr/share/nginx/html/index.html` file.

-### Adding TLS to our Nginx server
+### (optional) Adding TLS to our Nginx server

-In order to add HTTPS capabilities to our server.
-We’re going to use Let’s Encrypt Certbot to make things easier.
+If you want to add VR view to your room we will need to add HTTPS capabilities to our server.
+I recommend using Let's Encrypt Certbot to make renewal process much easier.

 For starters, we need to enable EPEL Repository (assuming you never did it before).
 ```